sysread/elixer-skewheap/README.md

 ![tests](https://github.com/sysread/elixer-skewheap/workflows/Elixir%20CI/badge.svg)

-Skewheaps are a fun, weird, priority queue that self-balances over time.
+Skewheaps are fun, weird, priority queues that self-balance over time.
 Their structural depth is not guaranteed and individual operations may vary in performance.
 That said, its _amortized_ performance is roughly O(log n) ([source](https://en.wikipedia.org/wiki/Skew_heap)).